It’s that time of year when we put on our stretchy pants, watch sporty things (or copious amounts of Netflix), and eat all the comfort food.

 - Serve immediately with dip of choice – Whiskey BBQ Ketchup or Vegan Chipotle Aioli.
 Best when fresh.

-*Nutrition information is a rough estimate for 1 of 10 servings (~7-9 onion rings), calculated with 1/2 cup avocado oil and no sides or dipping sauces.
+*Nutrition information is a rough estimate calculated with 1/2 cup avocado oil per 10 servings and without sides or dipping sauces.